Arrfaylloordss/composite-object/README.md

 - polymorphic iterators which abstracts from the concrete containers and storage models;
 - convenient references and tracking of them (like dealing with so called dangling pointers and null references);
 - serialization and easy interaction with databases;
+- replication across network;
 - solid cooperation with other patterns and STL;
 - memory related optimizations.

-Thus, these are features which are pursed in this project.
+Thus, these are features which are pursued by this project.

 *Note:* under development, use with caution.
 Help is appreciated.